emdorgan/portfolio/README.md

 # To-do list

+* Figure out elegant background image for landing page.
+* Style the About Me page

+# Possible improvements

 * Fix the bug where the nav items get hidden on browser resize
 * Figure out why the text-wrap changes abruptly on portfolio page
 * change padding or margin between nav items to be % based.
-* Figure out elegant background image for landing page.
-* Make the social media icons shrink (or resize on ~300px width screen)
-* Make sure that when I click on portfolio images, I am taken to the deployed application.
-* Style the portfolio page (ensure one project takes up the majority of the page)
-* Style the About Me page
-* Style the Contact Me page

 ![paper-wireframe](screenshots/paper-wireframe.jpg "The initial sketched wireframe for mobile and desktop view")
 ![wireframe](screenshots/wireframe.png "The initial sketched wireframe for mobile and desktop view")